-The Authority has designated 11 banks for the deposit of its funds.
+The Authority's cash and investments are held by the City's cash and pooled investment accounts.
+The following disclosures relate to the City as a whole.
+The City has designated II banks for the deposit of its funds.
 The investment policy adopted by the board in accordance with Public Act 196 of 1997 is in accordance with statutory authority; however, the City employs a more conservative investment policy and invests only in the highest rated commercial paper.
 The City participates only with qualified banks and primary investment firms that adhere to the specific guidelines established by industry practice for repurchase agreements.